 How to fix it:

-2. Choose camera-control models like Minimax Video-01-Director or Pixverse V4.5.
+Choose camera-control-friendly models such as Kling 1.6 Pro and Pixverse v4.5, which are highly responsive to prompt instructions.
 Clearly distinguish between subject movement and camera movement, using language like "while the camera remains fixed."

 Undesired Composition Changes